Rugby, Warwickshire: Local media

-Local radio stations include BBC CWR, Hits Radio Coventry & Warwickshire (formally known as Free Radio Coventry and Warwickshire) and Capital Mid-Counties.
+Local radio stations include BBC CWR, Hits Radio Coventry & Warwickshire (formerly known as Free Radio Coventry and Warwickshire) and Capital Mid-Counties.

 The main local newspapers are the Rugby Advertiser, Rugby Observer, and Warwickshire Telegraph which is a localised sub-edition of the Coventry Telegraph.

 The Rugby area is covered on regional TV News by BBC Midlands Today and ITV News Central.